Surprising Trick to Remove Hard Water Stains on Glass Shower Doors

-I have to admit this left me in a quandary coming this close to advising new doors to be the only solution for hard water stain.
+I have to admit, after hearing so many readers report issues even with the “magic stuff,” I was left in a quandary, coming this close to advising that new doors might be the only solution for hard water stains.

 Then I discovered the solution: Sandpaper.
 Yes, you read that right but don’t stop reading yet.
 This is not ordinary sandpaper.

 I’m talking about an automotive quality waterproof sanding wet/dry paper with such a fine grit, it is used in the automotive industry to polish the surface of a car to a mirror finish.
-You can use the same type of sandpaper to sand away the mineral buildup that has etched your shower door and return it to its original clear, clean, sparkling self.
+You can use the same type of sandpaper to sand away the mineral buildup that has etched your shower door, remove hard water stains, and return it to its original clear, clean, sparkling self.

 While sandpaper is readily available in any home improvement store, please be careful when selecting.
 You want quality automotive wet/dry sandpaper.